 Simple Logistic Regression

 Simple logistic regression is almost identical to linear regression.
-However, linear regression uses two measurements and logistic regression uses one measurement and one nominal value.
+However, linear regression uses two measurements and logistic regression uses one measurement and one nominal variable.
 The measurement variable is always the independent variable.
 It’s used when you want to find the probability of getting a certain nominal variable when you have a particular measurement variable.

 Logistic Regression, ANOVA and Student’s T-Tests